Towards a turnkey approach to unbiased Monte Carlo estimation of smooth functions of expectations: General properties of Taylor-based sum estimators

-Note that, given $m$ and $\sigma^2$, it is always possible to find $x_0$ such that~\eqref{eq:hyp_simple} holds; in fact the minimiser of $\beta$ with respect to $x_0$ verifies this condition.
+Note that, given $m$ and $\sigma^2$, it is always possible to find $x_0$ such that $\beta < 1$; in fact the minimiser of $\beta$ with respect to $x_0$ verifies this condition.

 What is unsatisfactory about this result is that the right hand side does not vanish as $p\rightarrow 0$.
-This is not because the bound is not tight, as shown by the following example (see Appendix~\ref{app:counter} for the derivation the limit of $\E\left[ \var[\sumestS|R ] \right]$ as $p\rightarrow 0$).
+This is not because the bound is not tight, as shown by the following example whose derivation is given in Appendix~\ref{app:counter}.
 Our numerical experiments suggest that this is true for other functions of interest.

 \begin{example} Consider $f(x) =1/x$, and thus $\gamma_k = (-1)^{k-1}$, and assume that we want to estimate $f(m)$ for $m>0$.
 Then, we have

 If $\sigma^2>0$, then $\beta^2>\beta_0^2$, and since we need to select $x_0>m/2$ to guarantee that the Taylor sum~\eqref{eq:taylor} converges, we have $\lim_{p\to0}\E\left[ \var[\sumestS|R ] \right]>0$, showing that the variance of the simple estimator does not converge to 0 in general. \end{example}